Onboard teams in 160+ countries within minutes.

 Not only that but it has also facilitated companies to save costs of incorporating and managing local employees by instead relying on alternative labor, it being freelancers, contractors and gig workers.

 They are quickly available, they quickly bring the needed skills and they quickly minimise the burden on busy HR departments.
-But even though they do everything “quickly”, freelancers don’t provide the stability or continuity required for steady growth.
+But even though they do everything “quickly”, contractors or freelancers don’t provide the stability or continuity required for steady growth.